Refraction & Dispersion in a Raindrop

 - The rainbow colours (ROYGBV) in order of wavelength are red (longest wavelength), orange, yellow, green, blue and violet (shortest wavelength).

-- The human eye, and so human perception, is tuned to the visible spectrum and so to spectral colours between red and violet.
-It is the sensitivity of the eye to this small part of the electromagnetic spectrum that results in the perception of colour.
+- It is the sensitivity of the human eye to this small part of the electromagnetic spectrum that results in our perception of colour.

-- Defining rainbow colours is a question more closely related to the relationship between perception and language than to anything to do with physics or scientific accuracy.
+- The names of rainbow colours are a matter more closely related to the relationship between perception and language than anything to do with physics or scientific accuracy.
+While the spectrum of light and the colours we see are both determined by wavelength, it’s our eyes and brains that turn these differences in light into the colours we experience.

 Diagrams are free to download